norpactech/pareto-ui-starter/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Copyright

+Copyright (c) 2025 Northern Pacific Technologies, LLC.
+Licensed under the MIT License.

+---